nhocki/make_permalink/README.md

 I don't really like to have the ID of the object on the Permalink, so I just added an option to remove it.
 Just call the method with `:include_id => false` and you're done!
 The problem with this is that querying would be much harder, since you don't have a `permalink` column in your database.

-<tt> :include_id </tt> is true by default but just change it to remove the id from the Permalink.
+`:include_id`: is true by default but just change it to remove the id from the Permalink.

 # Bugs/Contact